What is Insomnia?

-- Whilst prior Insomnia was found to be significantly associated with the onset of MDD, Depression was not significantly associated with the future onset of Insomnia (Johnson et al., 2006).
+- While prior Insomnia was found to be significantly associated with the onset of MDD, Depression was not significantly associated with the later start of Insomnia (Johnson et al., 2006).

 Untreated Insomnia increases both the severity and duration of Depression (Staner, 2010).
-Furthermore, if Insomnia remains after Depression has remitted, the chance of a MDD relapse is much higher.
+Furthermore, if Insomnia remains after Depression has remitted, the chance of an MDD relapse is much higher.
 Research indicates that 40% of individuals with Depression will relapse within a ten month period (Paykel, 2008).
 Of all the 21-items on the Beck Depression Inventory, sleep difficulties were the only symptom that significantly predicted a depressive relapse over the 4-week period following remission (Perlis, Giles, Buysse, Tu, & Kupfer, 1997).
-Chronic insomnia must therefore be targeted alongside MDD when the conditions co-exist for optimal treatment outcomes.
+Chronic insomnia must, therefore, be targeted alongside MDD when the conditions co-exist for optimal treatment outcomes.

 How do we treat Insomnia and Depression together?

 Hypnotics have been found to improve sleep in individuals with Depression alongside antidepressant treatment (Asnis et al., 1999).
-Another large study recruited 545 patients with a diagnosis of both Insomnia and Depression, and found significant improvements in sleep efficiency, sleep quality, and total sleep time after both four and eight weeks in a combined antidepressant and hypnotic treatment when compared to an antidepressant plus placebo treatment (Fava et al., 2006).
-Importantly, Depression improvements were also significantly greater at both week 4 and week 8 (p < .01).
-Therefore, when co-morbidities exist, specifically treating both Insomnia and Depression can result in greater amelioration of both conditions.
+Another extensive study recruited 545 patients with a diagnosis of both Insomnia and Depression and found significant improvements in sleep efficiency, sleep quality, and total sleep time after both four and eight weeks in a combined antidepressant and hypnotic treatment when compared to an antidepressant plus placebo treatment (Fava et al., 2006).
+Importantly, Depression improvements were also significantly higher at both week 4 and week 8 (p < .01).
+Therefore, when co-morbidities exist, explicitly treating both Insomnia and Depression can result in higher amelioration of both conditions.